-Having the source code in UTF-8 also allows you to write string literals containing Unicode characters with code points > 255, although atoms, module names and function names will be restricted to the ISO-Latin-1 range until the Erlang/OTP 18.0 release.
+Having the source code in UTF-8 also allows you to write string literals containing Unicode characters with code points > 255, although atoms, module names and function names are restricted to the ISO-Latin-1 range.
 Binary literals where you use the /utf8 type, can also be expressed using Unicode characters > 255.
 Having module names using characters other than 7-bit ASCII can cause trouble on operating systems with inconsistent file naming schemes, and might also hurt portability, so it's not really recommended.
 It is suggested in EEP 40 that the language should also allow for Unicode characters > 255 in variable names.
 Whether to implement that EEP or not is yet to be decided.